-Today we would like to tell you about five Politecnico women who made history in their professional sectors of engineering, architecture and design.
-Five Politecnico women who changed the vision of their chosen professions.
+Today we would like to tell you about 7 Politecnico women who made history in their professional sectors of engineering, architecture and design.
+Seven Politecnico women who changed the vision of their chosen professions.

 Premise: this is not a competition!
 This page is intended not as a podium, but as an invitation to reflect together.
 Since 1913, with the first female graduate Gaetanina Calvi, all the Politecnico Alumnae have become a fundamental part of the cultural transformation that has seen women deservedly (and sometimes with difficulty) take their places at the desks of the Poli and elsewhere.
 Every Politecnico female student has made and continues to make a difference (we discuss this in the book ALUMNAE - Engineers and Technologies).